Following on from my recent article How to avoid Female Stereotypes in your novel, we obviously need to discuss some of the male stereotypes.

 As with the above, there are varying levels of stoners and many are extremely intelligent and work very hard – they just like to toke up afterward to relax.

-As with anything in your novel, do some research and nope, I’m not stating you should get high, you don’t need to participate to research.
+As with anything in your novel, do some research and nope, I’m not stating you should get high, you don’t need to participate in order to research.

 We seem to be a little obsessed with our male characters being expert martial artists/fighters.
 Whether the character is a poor farmer or a prince, they all seem to have some knack for round-house kicks.